ONSdigital/census-rm-print-file-service/README.md

 ## Configuration
 The service is configured with environment variables, see [config.py](config.py).

-To development defaults can be used by setting `ENVIRONMENT=DEV`.
+Development defaults can be used by setting `ENVIRONMENT=DEV`.

 ### Logging config
 The general log level is set with `LOG_LEVEL`.